Semantic Segmentation by Semantic Proportions: Discussion and Limitation

-\textbf{Additional annotations}.
+\textit{Additional annotations}.
 In many scenarios, different types of annotations may exist.
 This raises the question that whether it is feasible for semantic segmentation methods to use the combination of different types of annotations to boost their performance.
 In this regard, our proposed semantic segmentation methodology based on SP delivers quite promising results.

-For datasets where the ground-truth segmentation maps are available, based on which the SP annotation can be calculated directly.
-This way naturally augments the annotation types from one to two already.
-Our proposed model, i.e., SPSS+, can directly utilise both annotation types.
-The results shown in Section \ref{sec:experiments} on the {\tt Electron Microscopy} dataset (with significant class imbalance) demonstrated the great performance of SPSS+ by just using several annotated points from the full ground-truth segmentation maps.
+For datasets where the ground-truth segmentation maps are available, the SP annotation can be calculated directly.
+In these cases an additional loss function using the SP scores can be used as demonstrated by the SPSS+ model we have proposed.
+The results shown in Tables \ref{table:Aerial_table} and \ref{table:medical} demonstrated the good performance of SPSS+.
 The enhanced performance of our method by utilising both annotation types may benefit from our introduced loss function $\mathcal{L}_{\rm total}$ in Eq. \eqref{eqn:loss-total}.
 It contains the $\mathcal{L}_{\rm sp}$ loss defined in Eq. \eqref{eqn:loss-sp}, which measures the MSE between the predicted SP and the given SP.
-The visualisation results in Figure \ref{fig:further} showed that our $\mathcal{L}_{\rm sp}$ loss is much better than the loss directly measuring the segmentation maps (that the benchmark method uses) in terms of the binarisation ability.
-Therefore, combining the $\mathcal{L}_{\rm sp}$ loss with the $\mathcal{L}_{\rm sk}$ loss and then forming the $\mathcal{L}_{\rm total}$ loss could boost the semantic segmentation performance, e.g. see the visualisation given in Figure \ref{fig:mic_better}.
+The visualisation results in Figure \ref{fig:further} showed that our $\mathcal{L}_{\rm sp}$ loss may produce better segmentation than the loss directly measuring the segmentation maps (that the benchmark method uses) in terms of the binarisation ability.
+Therefore, combining the $\mathcal{L}_{\rm sp}$ loss with the $\mathcal{L}_{\rm sm}$ loss and then forming the $\mathcal{L}_{\rm total}$ loss could boost the semantic segmentation performance, e.g. see the visualisation given in Figure \ref{fig:mic_better}.

+\textit{Limitations}.
+SP provides much less information than standard segmentation annotations.
+In some scenarios, for example, with large number of classes or where some classes represent only a tiny proportion of any image, the semantic proportions might not provide enough information for the network to infer the classes.
+Thus the utility of SP will be problem dependent.
+In many ways the surprising observation for us was to discover how powerful SP is on a range of problems given how little information we are providing to the network.
+Although SP will not be a solution for all segmentation problems, we believe that its relative cheapness means that it may be the method of choice in a number of applications where semantic segmentation is required, but the resources to hand annotation images is limited.